omahs/erigon/README.md

 #### Optional: Setup dedicated user

-User UID/GID need to be synchronized between the host OS and container so files are written with correct permission.
+User UID/GID needs to be synchronized between the host OS and container so files are written with correct permission.

 You may wish to setup a dedicated user/group on the host OS, in which case the following `make` targets are available.